-I love the Minwax stain colours and how great the greyish shelves look with the dark grey grout from the backsplash.
+I love the Minwax stain colours.
+The greyish shelves look great with the dark grey grout from the backsplash.

 Shaun did an amazing job of making my vision come to life on a budget.
 Using the plumping supplies and the 1″ x 12″ pine boards really helped our budget.
 If you’re trying to find the look but need to do it on a budget, I hope this idea helps you as well.